Table of Contents

 5. Legal and Regulatory Challenges

-The Future of Digital IDs
+The Future Use Cases of Digital IDs

 - Education and Online Learning: By verifying student identities and academic credentials, digital IDs enhance the integrity of online education and protect against credential fraud.
 Learn more about the future of verifiable credentials in education.